Code-Institute-Submissions/Love-food-stop-waste/README.md

     * All navigation links change color to green on hover and the current page's link stays "active", so the users can easily identify the page they are on.

 * **Footer**
-    * Footer has been designed using Bootstrap, it is fixed to the bottom of the page and takes up the whole width of the screen on all devices.
+    * Footer has been designed using Bootstrap, it is located on the bottom of the page and takes up the whole width of the screen on all devices.
     * It contains four social media icons in the center of the footer bar.
     * These icons change color on hover to green to let the users know they are clickable (similar to the links in the navigation bar) and are lnked to the external social media websites, which open in a new tab.